 In the third semester students learn to concentrate on utilizing the new capabilities of an organization.
 What change processes, leadership, managerial, accounting and productivity measures must be set in motion to achieve the desired outcomes?
 Also presented is the role of the board of directors and other key stakeholders in streamlining processes.
 During this semester, students will broaden their perspective by participating in an international travel study program.

 In the last semester, having gained knowledge in interpreting the signals of the external environment, developing solution-based approaches and creating a fertile environment for them to be accomplished, each participant will focus on a concentration.
-The four concentrations are: Entrepreneurship, Project Management and Organizational Leadership.
+The four concentrations are: Entrepreneurship/Social Entrepreneurship, Project Management and Organizational Leadership.
 The participants will participate in two classes in the selected concentration area and work on a final project which will emphasize the application of the tools learned to achieve the organization’s goals in the working environment.